4 Pearls of Wisdom from the Female Leaders Who Live Them

 As Kathy Kiely promised, the event was inspiring, moving and thought-provoking.
 But most of all, it made me proud of my female chromosomes, and even prouder to work at Tier One, where I'm surrounded by smart and supportive women.
 Now that is truly exxceptional.

-- Sixty Seconds for Social: Ask the Right Questions with Social Polls - Stephanie Malkus
+- Sixty Seconds for Social: The Podcast Renaissance - Stephanie Malkus